PackeTsar/ASA-Cleanup/README.md

 	- Pre-formatted commands you can copy/paste into the device to make sure you can safely remove the unused items
 4. Removal Quick Commands
 	- Pre-formatted commands you can copy/paste into your device to remove the unused items

+### Device-Direct Mode
+ASA-Cleanup (when used with the `-d` switch) can leverage Netmiko to pull down a config or 'show access-list' directly from your device over SSH.
+Examples of this usage can be seen below.

+The simplest device info input format is `username:password@HOSTNAMEorIP`.
+By default ASA-Cleanup will assume that the enable secret is the same as the password and that we are using TCP port 22.
+Those can be changed using the format `username:password:secret@HOSTNAMEorIP:22`

+An example config analysis using a direct config pull: `ASA-Cleanup.exe -nogamud username:password:secret@HOSTNAMEorIP:22`